imixs/imixs-workflow/src/site/markdown/modelling/activities.md

 <img src="../images/modelling/bpmn_screen_20.png" width="600px" />

-###ID
+### ID
 Every Workflow Event assigned to a Workflow Task has an unambiguously ID.
 The Event ID is used  by the Workflow Engine to identify the Event.

-###Result
+### Result
 The 'Result' defines application specific processing information evaluated by the Workflow Engine.
-These information are evaluated by plug-ins and applications.
+These information are evaluated by plugins and applications.
 See the section [ResultPlugin](../engine/plugins/resultplugin.html) for further information.

 ###Visiblity